rbowsley/lamplighthelp/source/23-5-0_Evals_Direct-_Working_with_Existing_Campaigns.markdown

 - View full details: shows a summary of the campaign information and settings.

-If you need to find an individual URL for an invitee, right-click on the header row of the invitee table in this view.
+If you need to find an individual URL for an invitee, from the menu button (square to the left), click 'view full details'.
+Go to the table of all invitees and right-click on the header row of the invitee table in this view.
 From this menu, tick the 'Their URL' option and a column will be added to the table showing the individual URL for each person.
-This only applies if you have opted to send out individual {{eval}}s rather than using the same URL address for all.
+This only applies to {{outcome}} campaigns or if you have opted to send out individual {{eval}}s rather than using the same URL address for all.

    ![Their URL](23.5.0d.png)